q2a/q2a.github.io/services.md

 *   [LogicWeb](http://www.logicweb.com/question2answer-hosting/) – web hosting with one-click installation of Q2A.
 *   [CiviHosting](http://civihosting.com/question2answer-hosting) – web hosting with free installation of Q2A.
+*   [RoseHosting.com](https://www.rosehosting.com) – fully-managed web hosting with free 24/7 support.
+Contact their support team and they will install and configure Q2A for you for free.
+They have a [guide on their blog](https://www.rosehosting.com/blog/install-question2answer-on-an-ubuntu-14-04-vps/) too.

 Also check out [Cloudlook](http://www.cloudlook.com/) which can help you evaluate some popular cloud hosting providers.